kyscg/Paper2Pulp/notes/Justice with Micheal Sandel.md

 ### Rawls' Difference Principle

-Rawls doesn not say that the only way to remedy / compensate for differences in natural talents and abilities is to have a kind of leveling equality (a guaranteed equality of outcome) but people may gain/benefit from their good fortune, only on terms that work to the advantage of the least well-off.
+Rawls does not say that the only way to remedy / compensate for differences in natural talents and abilities is to have a kind of leveling equality (a guaranteed equality of outcome) but people may gain/benefit from their good fortune, only on terms that work to the advantage of the least well-off.

 ### Objections to Rawls' Difference Principle